 For general enquiries on food hygiene, including frozen food and seeds for sprouting, please contact the Food Hygiene Policy team by email.

 Some products contain food colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

 For information on food flavourings, sweeteners, colourings and preservatives, please contact the Food Standards Agency (FSA)’s Food Additives team by email.

-The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of Commission Regulations setting limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.
+The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which sets out limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Further information on chemical contaminants.